TimeDeck

 Border Collie Age Calculator — Human Years Conversion

-Did you know?
+Did You Know?
 Border Collies are considered the most intelligent dog breed and can learn over 1,000 words.

 🐕